 3. Cape May

-Cape May blends beach fun with cultural charm, making it perfect for families looking to slow down and enjoy meaningful time together.
+Cape May blends beach fun with cultural charm, making it perfect for families looking to slow down and enjoy meaningful time together when visiting Jersey Shore with kids.

 Alongside its Victorian architecture and peaceful streets, it hosts regular outdoor concerts, art festivals and family movie nights in the park.
-Cape May County Park & Zoo — which is free to enter — is another hit with kids.
+Cape May County Park & Zoo — which is free to enter — is another hit with kids, making it one of the best places to visit in New Jersey.

 In summer, beach yoga for kids and themed scavenger hunts at local nature centers add even more variety.
 It’s not as high energy as other towns, but that’s the appeal.
 Cape May gives you space to breathe and unwind.